Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Dynamics of conjugation of locally normal subgroups

-Recall that the action of a group $G$ on a compact space $\Omega$ is \textbf{strongly proximal} if for any probability measure $\mu$ on $\Omega$, the $G$-orbit $G\mu$ contains Dirac measures in its closure in the space of probability measures on $\Omega$.
+Recall that the action of a group $G$ on a compact space $\Omega$ is \textbf{minimal} if every orbit is dense.
+It is called \textbf{proximal} if every pair $\{\eta, \xi\} \subset \Omega$ is compressible to some $\omega \in \Omega$ (see Section~\ref{sec:MinorBool} for the definition of compressibility), and \textbf{strongly proximal} if for any probability measure $\mu$ on $\Omega$, the $G$-orbit $G\mu$ contains Dirac measures in its closure in the space of probability measures on $\Omega$.
+Our aim in this section is to establish minimality and strong proximality for the action of $G$ on $\mfS(\lcent(G))$ in the case that $G \in \sclass$, which will lead to proofs of Theorem~\ref{thmintro:WeaklyDecomposable} and its corollaries.